vash-001/Masterplan-ai/Masterplan.md

         SELF_MODEL_COMPLETE(("
         <div style='font-weight:bold; font-size:14px;'>8.
 Self-Model Converged</div>
         <div style='text-align:left; font-size:12px;'>
         The AI now has an intuitive understanding of its own physics.
-It 'knows' it is a car.
+It knows it is a car.
         </div>
         "))